 To counter this, EX1 features an 8-speed cassette, with the big cog 7mm inwards of where it would be on an 11spd setup to reduce cross-chaining.
 This offers an extra-strong chain that’s positionally synced with specific teeth to ease strain on the drivetrain while changing gear.

 X1 is SRAM’s budget-friendly 1x groupset.
-It shares much of the performance and features of XO1 and even XX1, but less carbon fiber and more aluminum means a higher weight BikeRadar
+It shares much of the performance and features of XO1 and even XX1, but less carbon fibre and more aluminum means a higher weight.
+BikeRadar

 The X1 group is a solid choice for riders wanting a reliable 1×11 drivetrain that won’t break the bank.
 It shares many of the same features of the top 1×11 groups with a slight weight penalty.